jskrable/the-boysens/readme.md

 ### app

-`yarn dev` to startup the dev serer
+`yarn dev` to startup the dev server